gmgressard/roadtripper-project-/README.md

 # RoadTripper

 RoadTripper is an app for the hike enthustist.
-This app wil let the user can search and save hikes in National Parks to their user profile.
+This app will let the user can search and save hikes in National Parks to their user profile.

 ## Technolgies Used